Editor-in-Chief and Research Director

 Dr. Solon Beinfeld, Professor of History, Emeritus, Washington University, St. Louis.
 Professor Beinfeld grew up in a Yiddish-speaking family.
 His father was a teacher for many years in the Workmen’s Circle Yiddish schools in Pennsylvania, Connecticut and New York.
 He taught Modern Jewish history for over twenty years at Washington University, and has written extensively on the Holocaust, making extensive use of Yiddish-language sources.
 He has taught Yiddish at the Workmen’s Circle in Boston, and has recently translated Girl with Two Landscapes: The wartime diary of Lena Jedwab-Rozenberg (New York: Holmes and Meier, 2002) and parts of the Kovno Ghetto diary of Ilya Gerber in Salvaged Pages: Young Writers’ Diaries of the Holocaust (New Haven: Yale University Press, 2002).
 He was senior consultant and historian to the Kovno Ghetto Exhibition project of the United States Holocaust Memorial Museum and consultant to the Museum on the Ghetto archive holdings in the Lithuanian State Archives in Vilnius.

 Dr. Harry Bochner, Linguistics, Ph.D.
-Harvard University, is the son of Holocaust survivors and grew up in a family where Yiddish comprehension was essential.
+Harvard University, is the son of Holocaust survivors and grew up in a family where understanding Yiddish was a necessity.
 Study at Harvard and Columbia complemented this knowledge, and he has been involved in Yiddish cultural activities for over 20 years, teaching the language at Boston University and the Boston Workmen’s Circle.
+He is the author of Simplicity in Generative Morphology (Berlin: Mouton de Gruyter, 1992).

 Barry Goldstein, Applied Mathematics, A.M., Harvard University.
 Mr. Goldstein is a dedicated amateur lexicographer and student of Yiddish.
 He is the author of numerous Yiddish literary works, including a translation of the “Treebeard” chapter from The Lord of the Rings, and a frequent contributor to the Yugntruf journal.